GSA-TTS/gitlab-runner-cloudgov/README.md

 __[source](doc/gitlab-runner-cf-driver-components.pu)__

 The relevant components of the solution are shown above with two running stages.
-* "GitLab Runner - Manager" - This is the persistent application defined in this very repository.
+* "DevTools Runner - Manager" - This is the persistent application defined in this very repository.
 It registers with the GitLab instance and waits for further instructions.
-* "GitLab Runner - Worker" - The manager starts worker application instances using the container image you specify and runs job steps via CloudFoundry `cf ssh` calls into the running containers.
+* "DevTools Runner - Worker" - The manager starts worker application instances using the container image you specify and runs job steps via CloudFoundry `cf ssh` calls into the running containers.
-* "GitLab Runner - Service" - Optional service instances can be started for use by the Worker instances.
+* "DevTools Runner - Service" - Optional service instances can be started for use by the Worker instances.
 These run as separate apps using the container image you specify.